xli2245/Sentiment-Analysis-for-Financial-News-Headlines-on-Twitter/README.md

 python predict.py
 ```
 ### Pretrained model weight
-The downloaded pretrained models (BERT, RoBERTa ...) can be also be found in the google drive folder.
+For the fin-bert and roberta-base pretrained model, the download links are provided under each folder.
+The downloaded pretrained models for the others like (BERT, DeBERTa ...) can be also be found in the google drive folder.
 The name is "model.tar.gz".

 To unzip the model weight
 ```
 tar -xvf ./model.tar.gz
+mv ./model/* ./
+rm -rf ./model
 ```

 ## Results